Introduction to Azure IoT with Fsharp

 The final step in out F# & IoT exploration is to visualize our sensor data.
 We’ll leverage PowerBI to display geographic information and a historical line chart for the simulated sensors.

-Log into PowerBI and in the left pane scroll down to Datasets
+Log into PowerBI and in the left pane scroll down to Datasets, further

 streaming dataset, one of which should be the output of the ASA job.